saezlab/FUNKI/README.md

 open an [GitHub issue](https://github.com/saezlab/FUNKI/issues).
 You can also contribute via [pull request](https://github.com/saezlab/FUNKI/pulls).

+This package is being developed by Nicolàs Palacio-Escat based on previous work from Hanna Schumacher and Rosa Hernansaiz-Ballesteros as part of the Saezlab, Institute for Computational Biomedicine, Univeristy Hospital Heidelberg.

+This work is being funded by the CRC 1550 - Molecular Circuits of Heart Disease.

 ## Installation
 To install FUNKI in your local computer you can use `pip` as follows: